The purpose of leadership in 2 sentences

 You do not grow results without the teams’ competencies to make it happen.

-And the teams’ competencies are not growing, if no-one sets a direction for that growth.
+if no-one sets a direction for that growth.

 Net net: Short term results will keep coming in, but over time results and people development will both suffer, dragging towards a negative spiral which takes much more energy to turn around than a gradual, continuous development.